Karthika8287/Test-Master/LeanSwift eConnect for M3 UserGuide_19.1.0 Part 1.md

 ## Points of Contact

-This document and the software it describes are provided by LeanSwift Solutions Inc. For additional information regarding support, licensing, functionality etc. please contact LeanSwift Solutions Inc. via contact form at [http://www.leanswift.com](http://www.leanswift.com/)or email [info@leanswift.com](http://info@leanswift.com)
+This document and the software it describes are provided by LeanSwift Solutions Inc. For additional information regarding support, licensing, functionality etc. please contact LeanSwift Solutions Inc. via contact form at [http://www.leanswift.com](http://www.leanswift.com/) or email [info@leanswift.com](http://info@leanswift.com)

 ## Organization of the Manual

 This manual is not intended to cover any standard Magento functionality or user experience.
-The Magento user experience is customized and slightly different in each eCommerce implementation – though the general workflow issimilar.
+The Magento user experience is customized and slightly different in each eCommerce implementation – though the general workflow is similar.

 This manual describes the configuration of LeanSwift eConnect for Infor M3.
 For a detailed description of the standard transaction, please refer to Part II of the User Manual.